 - Councils may have situations where external restrictions are placed on the use of their cash, cash equivalents and investment holdings, where council is bound by legislation or third-party contractual agreement that restricts the use of funds held. - 3.
 The total of external restrictions is to be deducted from council's total cash, cash equivalents and investments resulting in the disclosure of 'Cash, cash equivalents and investments not subject to external restrictions'. - 4.
+When grant or other agreements stipulate that income generated from funds, such as interest, must be expended as part of the grant monies, it is necessary for Councils to ensure that these amounts are included in the restricted funds disclosure.

-The amount and nature of externally restricted cash, cash equivalents and investments should be disclosed.
+5. The amount and nature of externally restricted cash, cash equivalents and investments should be disclosed.